Saeed Akhtar Mirza

 Saeed Akhtar Mirza (born 30 June 1943) is an Indian screenwriter and director in Hindi films and television.
 He is the maker of notable parallel films such as Mohan Joshi Hazir Ho!
 (1984), Albert Pinto Ko Gussa Kyoon Aata Hai (1980), Salim Langde Pe Mat Ro (1989) and Naseem (1995), which won two National Film Awards in 1996.

-Saeed Mirza Was Honored with Lifetime Achievement Award at ICA - International Cultural Artifact Film Festival in 2020.
+Saeed Mirza Was Honored with Lifetime Achievement Award at ICA – International Cultural Artifact Film Festival in 2020.

-He is director of the popular TV serials Nukkad (Street Corner) (1986) and Intezaar (Wait) (1988), along with various documentary films on social welfare and cultural activism.
+He is director of the TV serials Nukkad (Street Corner) (1986) and Intezaar (Wait) (1988), along with various documentary films on social welfare and cultural activism.
 He is also a trustee of ANHAD, a Delhi-based NGO working for communal harmony.

 Early life and education

-Saeed was born in 1943, in Mumbai, Maharashtra to Akhtar Mirza, noted screenwriter himself in the 1960s.
+Saeed was born on 30 June 1943, in Mumbai, Maharashtra to Akhtar Mirza, noted screenwriter himself in the 1960s.

-After working in advertising for some time, Mirza joined the Film and Television Institute of India (FTII), Pune, India, from where he graduated in 1976.
+After working in advertising for some time, Mirza joined the Film and Television Institute of India (FTII), Pune, India, from where he graduated in 1976, having specialized in film direction.
 Subsequently, later in his career, he also taught at the institute, going on to become chairman of the premier institute.